 Any horse that is comfortably fit in our saddle, new or used, is a win in our book.
 Please keep in mind if you purchase new, you will benefit from our pre and post-sale fitting support and troubleshooting, and our no-strings-attached 14 Day Trial.
 We wish you the best in finding the perfect saddle for you and your horse!

 Amish Made Imus 4-Beat®: 2003-2007—Original Cost $1299--Hand built by a few different Amish craftsmen.
 The quality was excellent on most of these saddles.
 The front of the seat was not secured as tightly as later 4-Beat Saddle and you can lift the front with your fingers.
 This did not negatively affect the seat or the longevity of the saddle.
 Stamp indicating tree and seat size is located under the rider’s left seat jockey, right by the front rigging ring.
 The 3 digit number does not indicate sizing.
 The number below that 3 digit number should be either 15, 16, or 17, indicating seat size.
 If there is a “W” stamped, that indicates it is a wide tree.
 Sometimes they stamped an “S” for the standard tree 4-Beats, but usually not.
 No letter after the seat size should designate the saddle as a standard tree.
+Please note: Although it did not happen often (that we knew of) sometimes a "W" was left out when stamping a wide tree 4-Beat.
+The lack of an "S" or a "W" does not guarantee it is a standard tree.
 Block type stamps were used.
 Standard cantle only was available (no Pencil or Cheyenne Roll Option)